couchand/descent/README.md

    a given client.

 The header of a class is the next place for optimization:
-Apex requires that you specify the visibility of a class, but descent uses the principle of convention over configuration.
-Thus, if not specified, top level classes take the reasonable default of `public`.
+Apex requires that you specify both the keywork `class` and the visibility of a class, but descent makes the assumption that you want a class (unless you specify `trigger` or `interface`).
+And descent uses the principle of convention over configuration.
+Thus top level classes take the reasonable default of `public`.

 To mark a class as a test in Apex, you must use the keyword- annotation combo `@isTest private`.
 In descent, you simply